sirintra/PMC-PC-training/docs/source/singularity.rst

 Images
 ======
 An image is analgous to a template.
 It is a read-only filesystem, from which many containers can be produced.
 When a container is created from an image, its content starts off identical to the image.
-Several containers created from the same image will initially have the same content, but may then diverge as the follow their own lifecycle.
+Several containers created from the same image will initially have the same content, but may then diverge as they follow their own lifecycle.

 Singularity images consist of a read-only file (typically with .sif or .img extension).
 A Singularity image can be created with the ``singularity build`` command, either from a a `container recipe <https://docs.sylabs.io/guides/2.6/user-guide/container_recipes.html>`_ or from a container repository (e.g. `Docker Hub <https://hub.docker.com/>`_ , `BioContainers <https://biocontainers.pro/>`_).